 Phenothiazines interacts with GAMMA-LINOLENIC ACID (GLA)

-Taking gamma linolenic acid with phenothiazines might increase the risk of having a seizure in some people.
+Taking GLA with phenothiazines might increase the risk of having a seizure in some people.

 Some phenothiazines include chlorpromazine (Thorazine), fluphenazine (Prolixin), trifluoperazine (Stelazine), thioridazine (Mellaril), and others.

 Be cautious with this combination

 - For nerve pain in people with diabetes (diabetic neuropathy): 360 to 480 mg of GLA per day has been used.